Grid Iron Terraced Housing

 © 2005 SYAS

-Many areas of housing within this zone contain contemporary institutional buildings especially churches and schools although these have often been reused.
+Many areas of housing within this zone contain contemporary institutional buildings, especially churches and schools, although these have often been reused.
 These suburbs were also provided with shops and pubs (often on street corners) and land set aside for allotment gardens.

-Rotherham’s rapid industrial growth during the later 18th and 19th centuries produced acute housing need within the historic town centre as it did across the country wherever agrarian and industrial revolutions led to the migration of unskilled labourers to urban centres.
-Much of this new industrial population was initially housed in high density conjoined row housing, typically built in short rows or a ranges around a small courtyard erected at a low cost within existing urban plots.
+Rotherham’s rapid industrial growth during the later 18th and 19th centuries produced acute housing need within the town centre, as it did across the country wherever agrarian and industrial revolutions led to the migration of labourers to nearby urban centres.
+Much of this new industrial population was initially housed in high density conjoined row housing, typically built in short rows or ranges around a small courtyard, erected at a low cost within existing urban plots.
 The earliest terraced housing within larger urban centres followed these building styles and often included back-to-back houses.
+Few of these earliest phases of terraced housing survive within Rotherham, as they were demolished in various phases of slum clearance in the 20th century.

 Relationship to Adjacent Character Zones